72nd Guards Joint Training Centre: World War II

+Cold War

 On 11 November 1945, the division was converted into the 15th Guards Mechanized Division.
 On 27 May 1946, it moved as part of the 3rd Guards Rifle Corps to the Belarusian Military District.
 The division was relocated to Borisov as part of the 41st Rifle Corps on 26 April 1947.
 On 20 May 1948, it became part of the 7th Tank Army.
 On 15 May 1957, the division became the 47th Guards Tank Division.
 It became a tank training division on 2 August 1960.
 On 11 January 1965, it became the 45th Guards Tank Training Division.
+Viktor Chechevatov commanded the division from 1982.
 On 30 November 1987, it became the 72nd Guards District Training Center.

+Belarus

 Taken over by Belarus with the dissolution of the Soviet Union, it became the 72nd Guards Joint Training Center for junior specialists on 30 November 1992.
 In 2001, the training center changed its name to reflect that it now also trained warrant officers and adopted its current structure.
-Since 2015, the training center has been commanded by Colonel Igor Korol.
+As part of the reform of the Armed Forces in 2005, a transition was made to a centralized system for training junior specialists in a new organizational structure.

 Commanders

-The division was commanded by the following officers.
+The division was commanded by the following officers: